 Horses are an important part of the history of East Bohemia.
 If you are in Pardubice on the second Sunday in October you can watch the Velká pardubická.
 This is the oldest steeplechase in Europe, which has been running since 1874.
 The race features 31 jumps, including the Taxis Ditch which is reputed to be the most difficult jump in the world.

 Around 25 km from Pardubice is Kladruby nad Labem.
 This is one of the oldest stud farms in the world, dating from the 12th century.
 At one time it was owned by the Emperor Maximilian of Austria, who brought strong horses from Spain and Italy, and bred them to pull carriages.
 Today the horses still pull carriages, and are in demand as police horses.
 They are particularly popular with the royal families of Sweden and Denmark.

 The stud buildings date from the 17th century, although some of them have recently been modernised, putting in separate stalls for the horses.
 Guided tours of Kladruby nad Labem are available.

-Food and Drink in Pardubice
+Food And Drink In Pardubice

 Pardubice has long been associated with beer.
 The oldest brewery is Pivovar Pardubice, founded in 1507.
 Today it produces a traditional porter (brewed from a recipe dating back to 1891), and it also has a microbrewery where specialist beers are produced.
 Visitors can tour the brewery and, of course, shop for beer to take away.

 You can eat well in Pardubice.
 We had excellent meals at Na Staré Rybárně (Czech cuisine) and at the Hotel 100 (Italian).
-Finally, look out for the delicious gingerbread that is a speciality of the region.
+And look out for the delicious gingerbread that is a speciality of the region.
 This is often decorated with a horse’s head, a combination of two local traditions.